optio50/PIA-Server-Check/README.md

 Check to make sure you are not connected to a "Virtual VPN Server" instead of real hardware in the selected city.

+This script can do others thing not strictly related to PIA that non-subscribers can use.
+Change your MAC address
+Speed Test your connection
+DNS Leak Test
+Show your Geo-Location-IP information and verify the VPN location is REAL by using ping.pe website.

 ==========================================================================

 Netselect is required.